open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 All messaging operations (`publish`, `receive`, `process`, or others not covered by this specification) can describe both single and/or batch of messages.
 Attributes in the `messaging.message` or `messaging.{system}.message` namespace describe individual messages.
 For single-message operations they SHOULD be set on corresponding span.

 For batch operations, per-message attributes are usually different and cannot be set on the corresponding span.
 In such cases the attributes SHOULD be set on links.
-See [Batch Receiving](#batch-receiving) and [Batch Processing](#batch-processing) for more information on correlation using links.
+See [Batch Delivering](#batch-delivering) for more information on correlation using links.

 Some messaging systems (e.g., Kafka, Azure EventGrid) allow publishing a single batch of messages to different topics.
 In such cases, the attributes in `messaging.destination` MAY be set on links.
 Instrumentations MAY set destination attributes on the span if all messages in the batch share the same destination.